Skip to content

 platform'android' | 'ios'Resolved target platform for the current worker.

 Create a new test function with additional custom fixtures.
+Returns a new TestFn with the extended fixture types.
 Follows the same pattern as Playwright’s test.extend().

 import { test as base, expect } from "tapsmith";